-Now that you have a good idea of your home's size, style, design, and layout, the next step is to get quotes for the building kit.
-We can help you with this.
+Now that you have a good idea of your home's size, style, and layout, the next step is to get quotes for the building kit.
+We can help you find the best metal building homes for sale.
 Tell us about your project, and we'll put you in touch with FOUR reputable building suppliers who will provide competing quotes for your prefabricated building package.

-Once you've decided on a supplier, you'll need to put down a deposit (usually 20–30%) and sign a contract before the factory can start building your custom home.
-Then, you'll get a set of building and foundation (anchor bolt) plans stamped by a licensed engineer in your state.
+Once you've decided on a supplier, you'll need to put down a deposit (usually 20–30%) and sign a contract before the factory can start building your custom steel-framed house.
+Then, you'll get a set of building and foundation (anchor bolt) drawings stamped by a licensed engineer in your state.
 This usually takes two to three weeks.
-Most suppliers provide building plans for free, but some charge extra for foundation plans.
-Before you place your order, be sure to check whether foundation plans are included or not.
+Most suppliers provide building drawings for free, but some charge extra for foundation drawings.
+Before you place your order, be sure to check whether foundation drawings are included or not.

-Now that you have all the plans you need, you can get bids from local subcontractors or a general contractor to help you build your home.
+Now that you have all the necessary information, you can get bids from local subcontractors or a general contractor to help you build your home.
 You will also be able to:

 - Talk to your building department to start the process of getting a permit, and

 Thorough site preparation is the critical “foundation” to the whole project.
 You’ll need to consider:

 - Location of utilities.

 - The ability of the ground to support the building and safe access for your vehicles and the delivery truck.